2010 MONTANA COWBOY HALL OF FAME INDUCTEE

 Jospeh was born in Bardonecchia, Italy in 1828 and immigrated to America in 1848.
 He began his employment with The American Fur Company in 1852 and subsequently was employed by Campbell & Co.

 In 1858 Joe married Mary (Many White Horses), the sister of Piegan Chief Little Dog and half-sister to Yellow Dog.
 She passed away in 1865.
 Thereafter he traveled to Silver City, Montana where he took up mining and raising cattle.
-In 1866 he took his second wife, In-Is-Kin-Aki (Buffalo Stone Woman) also known as Mary, who was a sister to Mountain Chief, last chief of the Blackfoot.
+In 1866 he took his second wife, In-Is-Kin-Aki (Buffalo Stone Woman) also known as Mary, who was a sister to Mountain Chief, last chief of the Blackfeet.
 Eighteen children completed the family of these two marriages.

 In 1867 Joe and his family took up a ranch on Rock Creek where he built a stage station on the Old Helena and Benton Road.
 Three years later he became a scout for a military expedition.
 In 1871 Joe took his family to Deep Creek where he took up ranching.